Te Kōpuru: 20th century

 The population increased to 440 during the 1890s as the timber industry grew.
 A road was built south to Tikinui in 1897, and partially metalled the following year.
 A library was built in 1899.
 Gum-diggers were active in the area in the 1890s through at least 1910, and around the turn of the century W Brown and Sons established a boat building yard at Te Kōpuru.
 Dairy herds became established in the early 20th century, In 1903, the Customs Office was moved to Te Kōpuru from Pouto.
 A hospital was built to treat the accident victims from Te Kōpuru, Aratapu and Tatarariki, with Te Kōpuru as the hospital site rather than Dargaville because the mill towns had a larger population.

 The first sealed road in the Kaipara District was probably the one from Te Kōpuru to Mount Wesley, just south of Dargaville, in about 1918.
 The mill closed in 1920.
 Having a hospital sustained the town.
 The road north degraded to a metalled road by the 1930s.
 In 1956, the general wards of Te Kopuru Hospital moved to the new hospital in Dargaville.
 Maternity and services for the elderly continued, although the main hospital building burned down in 1959.
 In 1971, the hospital closed with maternity services moved to the Dargaville Hospital.

 A ferry service was established in 1934 running from Raupo (on the eastern shore of the Northern Wairoa) to Tikinui (just south of Te Kōpuru).
-The service was initially established to transport milk from dairy farms on the Pouto Peninsula to the dairy factory located in Ruawai, but many travelers to the peninsula found using the ferry service preferable to driving through Dargaville (currently a 35-minute journey but far longer on the metalled and windy roads of the time).
+The service was initially established to transport milk from dairy farms on the Pouto Peninsula to the dairy factory located in Ruawai, but many travellers to the peninsula found using the ferry service preferable to driving through Dargaville (currently a 35-minute journey but far longer on the metalled and windy roads of the time).
 This was particularly true during the Toheroa season (now illegal to harvest as the population has not recovered from over exploitation in the 1950s and 1960s) when families would come from all over the country to harvest the shellfish, found on the west coast beaches of Northland, that many thought of as a delicacy.
 Improved road conditions and the establishment of a railway line led to the service being discontinued around 1971.